 IHJR Researchers: The IHJR is grateful for the engagement of university students who generously assist in project research.
 Current students include:

-Catherine Cissé van den Muijsenbergh is Executive Director of the IHJR and expert in international criminal justice and human rights law.
+Catherine Cissé van den Muijsenbergh served as Executive Director of the IHJR from 2008 to 2015.
+She is a Distinguished Advisor of the IHJR and expert in international criminal justice and human rights law.
 Ms. Cissé van den Muijsenbergh has served in various legal capacities at the International Criminal Tribunals for the Former Yugoslavia and for Rwanda, as well as the International Criminal Court and the African Union High Level Panel on Darfur.
 She has also worked for the Centre National pour la Recherche Scientifique in Paris and for the Commission of the European Union in Brussels.

 Nico Plasier is a consultant in crisis management, integrity and security systems, and a former civil servant in the Ministry of Foreign Affairs of The Netherlands.
 Mr. Plasier served as the IHJR liaison with the Dutch Government, and has provided capacity for IHJR logistical and fundraising work in The Netherlands.

 Ties Olivier Schelfhout is the former Director (a.i.) at the IHJR.
 He has a background in history, international relations and international law.
 He has previously worked on subjects relating to peace-building and reconciliation efforts including post-election dynamics in the Ivory Coast and on reconciliation in post-genocide Rwanda.
 He holds a B.A. from the University of Utrecht, an M.A from Leiden University, and an LL.M. from the Univeristy of Amsterdam.